SengerM/landaupy/README.md

 One of the arguments of the `landau.pdf` function is `x_mpv`.
 This is really the *x* position of the Most Probable Value (MPV), which is usually what one is interested in.
 In the original implementation from Root the parameter is called `x0` and it is close to the MPV but it is not the MPV.
 The relation between them is given by `x0 = x_mpv + 0.22278298*xi` and I stole it from [the Root implementation of the `langauss` function](https://root.cern.ch/doc/master/langaus_8C.html).

+### Naming

+I renamed *langau* to *langauss*, otherwise a simple typo can change the distribution you intend to use.
+Also renamed some of the parameters with more meaningful names.

 ## Footnotes

 ¹ The only extra requirements are [numpy](https://numpy.org/) and [scipy](https://scipy.org/), which are trivial to install in my experience (you probably already have them).
 But there is no need for any strange thing like C/C++→Python compilers/bridges, etc. that are hard to install and configure.